liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/00-intro.markdown

 +$$$

-**Note:** By default, there's only one workflow definition that's installed in
-@product@: the Single Approver Workflow definition.
+**Note:** By default, only one workflow definition is installed: the Single Approver Workflow definition.
 What you might not know is that you have access to several others too.
 Look in `[Liferay_Home]/osgi/portal/` and find the `com.liferay.portal.workflow.kaleo.runtime.impl-[version].jar`.
 Open it up and then look in `META-INF/definitions`.
 You'll see the following workflow
 definitions: